Do you visualise yourself teaching students in colleges and universities? If yes, then a career as a college professor could be perfect for you.

-Become an Assistant
+Step 4: Become an Assistant

-Gain Post-Doctoral Experience
+Step 5: Gain Postdoctoral Experience

-Conducting original research and building a portfolio of their publishing works in academic journals help you land a post-doctoral job fast.
+Conducting original research and building a portfolio of their publishing works in academic journals help you land a postdoctoral job fast.

 10. How To Become A University Lecturer In Australia?

-Earn a PhD
+Step 2: Earn A PhD

 Grab every opportunity that comes your way to teach a small or large group of high school students.

-Apply for a Lecturer Job
+Step 5: Apply for A Lecturer Job

+You can include your teaching philosophy, personal skills, and experience to make your cover letter creative and impressive.
 Provide 2-3 references from professors or lecturers who know you and your research works.

-Working as a TA provides a valuable extra-curricular experience to any aspiring professor.
+Working as a TA provides valuable extra-curricular experience to any aspiring professor.
 Besides earning a stipend, you learn a lot about teaching methods and skills at the post-secondary level.

 As a TA, you need to perform the following tasks:

-Grade assignments, and papers
+Grade assignments and papers

 Lead a small discussion or practical lab sections